carloskiki/rpi-devenv/README.md

     we fail and panic, which is why we couldn't see the uart output to stdio before.
 Interesting.
 - The theoretical maximal address for the chip is 0x20000000 (512MB)
 - QEMU does not support supersections (16MB sections) in the translation table, so we need to use 1MB sections.

+- In the actual hardware, the memory is not capped at 0x20000000, does not look mirrored either so I don't know what is going on there.

 ## The Bootloader